Dipeshtwis/curriculum-html-css/js_syntax.md

 ## Description

 You already know JavaScript as you proved in the Trials.
+But it is worth a recap on the syntax of teh language, mostly about how to manipulate data structures (arrays and objects).

 ### Why is refreshing JavaScript syntax important?